typescript-cheatsheets/react/README.md

 **useReducer**

 You can use [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions) for reducer actions.
-Don't forget to define the return type of reducer, otherwise Typescript will infer it.
+Don't forget to define the return type of reducer, otherwise TypeScript will infer it.

 ```tsx
 type AppState = {};